-‘Young And The Restless’ Spoilers: Victor’s Secret Exposed, Nikki Fights For Family, Lily And Cane Divorce
+‘Young And The Restless’ Spoilers: Victor’s Secret Exposed, Nikki Fights For Family, Lily And Cane Divorce?

 Speaking of family dissolution, other Young and the Restless spoilers on CelebDirtyLaundry claim that Lily (Christel Khalil) and Cane (Daniel Goddard) will soon have some serious marriage problems that could lead them to divorce.

-Fans seems to think that the soap opera couple is getting stale.
-The couple has already faced so many issues including divorce, Cane’s fake death, Lily cheating, serious health issues, Winters’ family drama, as well as havoc brought on by the Ashbys.
+Fans seem to think that the soap opera couple is getting stale.
+The couple has already faced so many issues including divorce, Cane’s fake death, Lily cheating, serious health issues, Winters’ family drama, as well as the havoc brought on by the Ashbys.

 Spoilers say that Cane will be the cheater this time around.